jashkenas/coffeescript/TAME.md

 ## Translation Technique

-The CoffeeScript tame addition uses a similar continuation-passing translation to *tamejs*, but it's been refined to generate cleaner code, and to translate only when necessary.
+The IcedCoffeeScript addition uses a similar continuation-passing translation to *tamejs*, but it's been refined to generate cleaner code, and to translate only when necessary.
 Here are the general steps involved: